Canon 50D vs Nikon D600

 Studio photographers will appreciate that the Canon 50D (unlike the D600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the D600 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the D600 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the D600 was followed by the Nikon D610.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 50D and D600 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Nikon D600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Nikon D600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.